 1. Choose the Right Time to Send Your Email

 When it comes to email marketing best practices, the timing of an email is very important.
-You can set your email to arrive in virtual mailboxes at a certain time.
+You can set your email to arrive in inboxes at a certain time.
 Sending an email in the first or second hour of a typical workday is a smart idea.
 It’s best to send email between Tuesday and Friday.
-Email sent on a Monday may not get the full attention of people who are recuperating from a busy weekend.
+Email sent on a Monday may not get the full attention of people who are recuperating from a busy weekend and catching up on the emails that arrived on the weekend.
 Sending email in the evening from around 7:00 to 10:00 can also be beneficial.
 People are relaxing after work and may be more inclined to read through what you have to convey about your business.

 2. Provide Incentive for Sharing Your Email

-Encouraging recipients to share an email is a common suggestion on most email marketing best practices lists.
-But, most people are so familiar with seeing the please share button on all types of emails they are likely to ignore it.
-So, try going about things a different way.
-Make it worth a person’s time to share your email.
-For instance, offer a discount on your merchandise to anyone who shares your email with a friend or coworker.
-Or, offer them an enticing incentive such as free shipping if they share your email.
-Having incentive for sharing your email may be what you need to grab the attention of those who receive your emails.
+Encouraging your email recipients to share an email is a common suggestion on most email marketing best practices lists.
+However, most people are so familiar with seeing the share button on emails they are likely to ignore it.
+For this reason try providing an incentive to make it worth a person’s time to share your email.
+For instance, offer a discount on your merchandise to anyone who shares your email.
+Or, offer them free shipping if they share your email.
+Having incentives for sharing will grab the attention of those who receive your emails.

 3. Collect Information to Create More Effective Email